Orlando Federal Attorney - Legal Representation in Federal Courts

 Federal Civil Cases

 The power and authority of a federal court to hear cases and controversies is strictly limited.
 Not every case can be brought in federal court.
-In order for a civil case to be brought in federal court there must be certain requirements and prerequisites met.
+In order for a civil case to be brought in federal court, there must be certain requirements and prerequisites met.
 There must, most importantly, be subject matter jurisdiction over the dispute or controversy in question.
-Federal District Courts have authority and jurisdiction to handle only certain types of cases and trials.
-These cases are limited to (1) claims arising from the U.S. Constitution or federal statutes (federal question jurisdiction), (2) claims brought by or against the federal government, and (3) claims in which all opposing parties live in different states and the amount in controversy exceeds $75,000 (diversity jurisdiction).
-A federal court only obtains subject matter jurisdiction over a case if the case meets one or more of these three requirements.

 There is also a procedure whereby a party to a civil lawsuit or action can "remove" a case from state court to federal court, so long as the federal court has original jurisdiction over the matter in controversy.
 This is usually done by a defendant.
-If such a situation exists and a party has been sued in state court, there are strategic and important decisions which need to be considered by a party as to what is the best course of action when involved in a lawsuit.
-A federal civil attorney from our Orlando based Firm can assist you in evaluating and deciding these type of options.
+If such a situation exists and a party has been sued in state court, there are strategic and important decisions that need to be considered by a party as to what is the best course of action when involved in a lawsuit.
+An attorney from our firm can assist you in evaluating and deciding on these types of options.

-Contact an Experienced Federal Attorney if you Find Yourself Involved in a Federal case
+Contact an Experienced Attorney if You Find Yourself Involved in a Federal Case

 Federal cases can be challenging and complex.
-It is important to select an experienced and knowledgeable federal criminal or civil attorney who knows and understands the federal system and its unique set of challenges.
-An experienced and knowledgeable Orlando federal attorney from our law firm will assist, counsel and represent you as you tackle the challenges posed in any federal dispute.
-Please contact us 7 days a week at (407) 500-0000, or fill out the online form provided on this page and we will contact you shortly.
-You can also send us an email at email@example.com.
+It is important to select an experienced and knowledgeable attorney who knows and understands the federal system and its unique set of challenges.
+An experienced and knowledgeable attorney from our law firm will assist, counsel, and represent you as you tackle the challenges posed in any federal dispute.
 We value your privacy and will keep your information strictly confidential.